-These collections are a great opportunity for residents to clean out their medicine cabinets and bring all expired or unwanted medications and SHARPS, for proper disposal, with the added benefit of keeping these materials out of the waste stream.
+This is a safe and easy way for residents to clean out their medicine cabinets and bring all expired or unwanted medications and sharps, for proper disposal, with the added benefit of keeping these materials out of the waste stream.

 What to Bring